askar7/word-count/README.md

-# word-count
-project1 for dom interview
+# project1 for dom interview to the class